by Andrea M. Darcy

 2. Stop comparing yourself to others.

-The gremlins in your head might start, saying that you aren’t cut out for this, you can’t cope, you are ‘too weird’, or ‘what is wrong with you’.
+The gremlins in your head might start, saying that you aren’t cut out for this, you can’t cope, you are ‘too weird‘, or ‘what is wrong with you‘.
 Remember, these are just thoughts.
 You are different, that’s all.
-You just have to find your own, unique way forward.
+You just have to find your own, unique way forward, and find people you are like, your ‘tribe’.

 3. Take time out.

-Let others know in advance you will be taking time outs, and that it’s not personal (nothing ruins a time out for a HSP than worrying that they have upset others by doing so).
+Let others know in advance you will be taking time outs due to stress, and that it’s not personal (nothing ruins a time out for a HSP than worrying that they have upset others by doing so).
+If living with roommates or family, consider a ‘time out’ sign for your door.
+Sometimes ‘normies’ need reminding.

 4. Don’t over-communicate.

-At this time you’ll be receiving more more emails, texts, and DMs than usual.
+During times of difficult world events or mass grief, you’ll be receiving more emails, texts, and DMs than usual.
 You need to take time-outs from this, too.

 As a sensitive person you’ll feel that people ‘need’ you.
 True as this might be, you need you, too.
 Instantly responding to everyone will leave you burnt out.